connexcs/docs/ingress-routing.md

 Ingress routing allows incoming attempts to be sent to the correct rate card which in turn egress through the specified provider.

 Ingress routing allows for lots of rate cards to be used with or without a prefix.
 This is checked according to the longest prefix first through to the shortest for a match.
-If no prefix is matched then it will begin matching the rules of the rate cards.
-Rate cards with mutually exclusive destinations will route without problems, but rate cards which have prefixes with collisions will have no guarantee which the calls will be sent to.
+If no prefix is matched then it will begin matching the rules of the rate cards and rate cards with mutually exclusive destinations will route without problems.
+If there are multiple rate cards with the same prefixes in ingress routing, you must specify a dial plan of a tech prefix to correctly identify the correct card to be used.

 ## Tariff

-Tariff lets you select the rate card to be used on the customer account
+Tariff lets you select the rate card to be used on the customer account.

 ## Tech Prefix

 It is possible for multiple customers to share the same IP address and to be distinguished by Tech Prefix.
-Multiple rate cards can be separated with the help of a tech prefix
+Multiple rate cards can be separated with the help of a tech prefix.

 ## Channels